FloydSgtPepper/karu.bsonly/Readme.md

 == karu.bsonly ==

 This is a toy project of mine.
 I wanted to learn how to write a C# source generator.
-To test and use the source generator I created a serialization library which encodes / decodes (simplified) bson documents.
+To test and use the source generator I created a serialization library which encodes / decodes (simplified / similar to) bson documents.

 While writing the serialization library I decided to additionally learn about C# API design, especially using C# generics and what the limitations compared to C++ templates are.